waterbear-cloud/paco/docs/internals.rst

    iteslf and the ``hook_arg`` value.

  - ``cache_method``: Optional.
 A method that will return a cache id.
 If this value does not change between provisions, then the hook will be skipped.
-This only applied to hooks on the ``update`` stack action.
+This only applies to hooks on the ``update`` stack action.

  - ``hook_arg``: Optional.
 A value which is supplied as an argument to the ``hook_method`` with it is invoked.